 “…Your Lord says, ‘It is easy for Me, and We will make him a sign to the people and a mercy from Us.
 And it is a matter [already] decreed.”

 But when she felt the little child within her, she fled her sanctuary out of fear of what her family would do when they heard the news.
-Mary, however, was not to face sever difficulties.
+Mary, however, was not to face severe difficulties.
 When in her despair, she cried out to God for oblivion, a voice soothed her and she found shade and a cool spring.
-Under a date-pal in the warmth of late summer, she made her dwelling and there bore the child unlike any other in human history.
+Under a date-palm tree in the warmth of late summer, she made her dwelling and there bore the child unlike any other in human history.

 Shortly thereafter, Mary returned to her community carrying the child who was to be called Messiah: Jesus, and son of Mary.
 When her people saw her with the baby in her arms, they couldn’t believe their eyes, let alone accept her word.
 They refused to believe when she told of an angel who came and told her she was chosen above all other women to carry this burden.
 They accused her of infidelity and implied that she ruined the family name.
 Mary, being overwhelmed, simply motioned towards the child meekly.